borisberanger/academic-kickstart/content/publication/2017-extremal-dependence-skew/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Scandinavian Journal of Statistics*."
+publication = "In *Scandinavian Journal of Statistics*"
 # publication_short = "In *SJOS*"

 # Abstract and optional shortened version.